 —Logen Cure, Juror, 2016 Yellow Chair Review Chapbook Contest and author of Letters to Petrarch (Unicorn Press).

 Serving was the 2016 Yellow Chair Review Chapbook Contest runner up and nominated in 2018 for an Ohioana Book Award.
-It is perfect bound, 6x9", and features 17 poems on 26 pages.
+It is perfect bound, 6x9", and features 17 poems on 26 pages [the updated 2020 edition features 19 poems].
 Cover design by Kari Gunter-Seymour.
 Available for $7 from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134.

 Revised edition with additional poems (7 May 2020): ISBN 978-1-64092-949-4.